 See photos of the Bush Orchestra at the Newport Lakes Bush Dance.
 As you can see, they really get the dancers up and going!

-Second and fourth Monday of each month, 7:30 - 9:30pm.
+Second and fourth Monday of each month (except public holidays), 7:30 - 9:30pm.
 See calendar below for exact dates.

 Venue: Newport Community Hub, 13 Mason St Newport (enter via Library entrance in Paine Reserve) - Online map.